Tailor-made Tour 10 days from £6695 per person

 Ranthambore National Park, Fatehpur Sikri

 Near the town of Sawai Madhopur, in the state of Rajasthan, Ranthambore National Park is an outstanding example of Project Tiger’s efforts at conservation in the country.
 As a result of the stringent efforts in conservation, tigers, the prime assets of the Park, have become more and more active during the day.
-You will go into the park in the morning afternoon – the optimum time of day for game viewing.
+You will go into the park in the early morning – the optimum time of day for game viewing.
 After the game drive you will return to the train for brunch and travel to your next destination, Fatehpur Sikri.
 This spectacular former capital city was abandoned soon after it was built when the local wells went dry and it remains today in much the same condition that it was over 300 years ago.
 It is complete with palaces and mosques and used to be a town larger than London when it was originally constructed.
 Now it is an extraordinary place to wander around with its buildings in near perfect condition.

 On arriving in Orchha you will embark on a sightseeing tour before continuing on to Khajuraho.
 Orchha is a sleepy little town on the banks of the Betwa River and home to an imposing palace and some fascinating temples.
 The view of the temples from the far bank of the river is excellent!
 After your tour of Orccha you will re-board the train and head for Khajuraho.
 Lunch will be served on board.
 The Khajuraho temples are a symbol of architectural grandeur and magnificence, thanks to their exceptional stone construction, intricate carvings and idols.
 While the temples reflect medieval Indian society and traditions, they are mainly known for the erotic art and sensuous figures that adorn the walls of several shrines.
 On your guided sightseeing tour you will visit the more significant temples before returning to the train.